ibm-cloud-docs/atracker/cloud_services_other.md

 | [{{site.data.keyword.dv_short}}](/docs/data-virtualization?topic=data-virtualization-getting-started) | `data-virtualization` | [Location-based events](/docs/data-virtualization?topic=data-virtualization-activity-tracker) |
 {: caption="Table 1.
 List of analytics services" caption-side="top"}

-## Cloud Foundry applications
-{: #cloud_services_other_cfapps}

-The events that are sent by Cloud Foundry applications to {{site.data.keyword.cloudaccesstrailshort}} are listed in the response area of the `GET /v2/events`, under the body section.
-The *Type* field lists all actions that generate an event.
-For more information, see the [Events API](https://apidocs.cloudfoundry.org/270/events/list_all_events.html){: external}.

 ## Compute serverless services
 {: #cloud_services_other_serverless}